By the end of this chapter, you will be able to

 It is essential to recognize that people have multiple and diverse identity factors that intersect to shape their perspectives, ideologies and experiences.
 For example, consider the multiple identity factors of an immigrant man with a disability.
 Rather than isolating the experience of being an immigrant from that of being a man from that of being a person with a disability, adopting an intersectional approach will enable you to see this individual as a whole being, with multiple identity factors.

-This video explains the complexity of intersectionality.
+This 4-minute video explains the complexity of intersectionality.
 Awareness of these complexities can help in understanding the experiences of our colleagues, customers, and other stakeholders in a business environment.

 (Direct link to What is Intersectionality and Why is it Important? video)